jcolag/entropy-arbitrage/2022-03-06-iungimoji.md

 **Credits**:  The header image is a screenshot from the game.

-[^1]: OK, that's definitely a lie, since [Jotto](https://en.wikipedia.org/wiki/Jotto) is definitely something near two-thirds of a century old, which predates *anything* that I have ever done...
+[^1]: OK, that's definitely a lie, since {% wiki Jotto|Jotto|en %} is definitely something near two-thirds of a century old, which predates *anything* that I have ever done...